I've been a professional writer and editor since 2001, starting in women's and teen magazines and moving into the third sector in 2008.

 I now create and consult on a huge variety of written content, online and off.

-Clients include UNICEF, WWF, London Business School, British Red Cross, Lumos, Save the Children, Parkinson's UK, UNHCR, the UN Refugee Agency, Peer Power, Freedom from Torture, Girl Effect Mobile (Hey Springster), We Can Win, Barnardo's and agencies Neo, Aitch, More Onion, Forward Action, Consider and RawLDN.
+Clients include UNICEF, WWF, Blood Cancer UK, London Business School, British Red Cross, Lumos, Save the Children, Parkinson's UK, UNHCR, the UN Refugee Agency, Peer Power, Freedom from Torture, Girl Effect Mobile (Hey Springster), We Can Win, Barnardo's and agencies Neo, Aitch, More Onion, Forward Action, Consider and RawLDN.

 What are you working on?
 Get in touch and let’s chat about how I can help.